nghin/vacsf.org.dev/_posts/meditations/2016-04-20-Remain-in-Sin.md

 > Yet death reigned from Adam until Moses even over those who did not sin in the same way that Adam (who is a type of the coming one) transgressed (Romans 5:14).

 In Romans 5:14, the apostle Paul established the sinful condition of man: they cannot escape being in sin no matter how hard they try.
-The sinful condition is not from the sins that they committed or must repent from, it's the body of death that is inseparable from them until Christ comes again.
+The sinful condition is not from the sins that they committed or must repent from, it's the body of death (Romans 7:24) that is inseparable from them until Christ comes again.

 If it is in fact man is perpetually in sin and it is impossible for them to get out of of such state, then why did Paul write in Romans 6:1 that they should not remain in sin?
 Do you see the contradiction?
 On the one hand they cannot escape sin, and on the other hand they must not remain in sin?